 ii.
-Parking Setback/Impervious Surface Coverage
+Parking Setback and Maximum Number of Spaces

-If a site can be brought closer to compliance with required setbacks or impervious surface coverage standards through the removal of excess asphalt or parking above the maximum number of permitted spaces, then such setbacks or impervious surface coverage standards shall be met with the removal of paved and gravel covered areas and the addition of vegetation.
-If all setbacks cannot be achieved through the removal of such paved and gravel covered areas, priority shall be given to the front setback.
-If a corner lot, then priority for front setbacks shall be given for the side facing the higher classified street.
+All parking spaces over the maximum number of spaces allowed must be removed.
+If all setbacks cannot be met through the removal of excess parking spaces, then priority shall be given to the parking spaces located in the front setback.
+If on a corner lot, then priority for front setbacks shall be given for the side facing the higher classified street.
+Any parking spaces or asphalt that encroaches into public right-of-way or adjacent property not owned by the petitioner must be removed.